-If we can reprogram our minds to see quitting as a quality control mechanism that helps us find the best options for our life, we will begin to feel more at ease with letting go of things.
+If we can reprogram our minds to see quitting as a quality control mechanism that helps us find the best options for our life, we’ll begin to feel more at ease with letting go of things.
 It will no longer affect our identity, self-worth, and make us feel like a failure.

 We need to adopt the same kind of light-heartedness as a person trying on different clothes in a fitting room.
 The reason why we find this process easier (and sometimes fun) is because of our low attachment to the clothing items that we feel aren’t a good fit for us.

-- Your friends and family are expressing their concern about you: If your loved ones, who have your best interests at heart, keep expressing their concern about your situation, perhaps it’s worth listening to what they have to say.
+5. Your friends and family are expressing their concern about you: If your loved ones, who have your best interests at heart, keep expressing their concern about your situation, perhaps it’s worth listening to what they have to say.
 They might be picking up on your blind spots and be able to offer you a clearer perspective, based on the reality of the situation.

-And that’s my suggestion to you.
-Be willing to turn the page over so that you can begin writing the next chapter of your life, which will be filled with exciting new characters and circumstances that will continue to help you evolve into the fullest expression of yourself.
+No matter how you see it, letting go of anything that’s close to our heart is never easy.
+But if you’re willing to turn the page over and begin the next chapter of your life, you’ll find exciting new characters and circumstances that will continue to help you evolve into the fullest expression of yourself.

 All my best on your journey,